bbgrabbag/riddl-js/README.md

 export default connect(Score);
 ```
+Notice in the example that the transmitter `coinflip` is called from `props`.
+This is because the `connect` function is responsible for providing transmitters `setGlobalState` before they are attached to props.

-Transmitters are especially useful for cleaning up your component code when you are managing particularly messy state changes.
+Use transmitters for cleaning up your component code or when you are managing particularly messy state changes.

 ---